Benjamin-Elon/Benjamin-Elon/README.md

 **Pandas** and **Seaborn** for data analysis
 **HTML** and **CSS** for managing website content

-### Projects that demonstrate my skills
+**I am working on two projects of my own invention.

-I am working on two projects of my own invention.
+**The first project is a tool for visualizing the Israeli rental market.** Currently available information on the rental market is at best, vague - usually nonexistent.
+The project goal is to provide access to a greater understanding of the rental market.
+While not yet a fully featured program, users are able to generate visuals for any region of the country using more than 30 normal and composite parameters.
+Upcoming versions will include geoplotting as well.

-**The first project is a tool for visualizing the Israeli rental market.** Existing data and charts are...vague and sad.
-I want the public to be able to understand the layout of the rental market for any region of the country by real estate metrics such as median and range of price per neighborhood, average arnona (real estate tax), and many more.
-Here are a few examples.
+Here are a few simple examples.
 ![](https://github.com/Benjamin-Elon/reator_advantage_pics/blob/main/areas_price.jpg?raw=true)

 ![](https://github.com/Benjamin-Elon/reator_advantage_pics/blob/main/netanya_price.jpg?raw=true)